patacrep/patacrep/readme.md

 # Python version

-Patacrep is compatible with Python 2.7 (no Python3 yet).
+Patacrep is compatible with Python 3.

 # Download